austinkmassey/crisp/BACKLOG.md

 > - script files exist
 > - able to source and run none-destructive functions
 > - "project specific" test?
-> - index files be run? test if exists?
+> - index able to run? test if files exists?
 > - all types have templates
 > - templates are valid